 Both the water bottle and the tablet holders are essential accessories that help the user to achieve the maximum result.

 Hydration and entertainment while performing cardio workouts cannot be underemphasized.

-The FreeStep Recumbent Cross Trainer is easy to store due to that fact that is not overly heavy and it is portable as well.
+The FreeStep Recumbent Cross Trainer is easy to store due to the fact that it is not overly heavy and it is transportable as well.

 It weighs about 111 pounds/kg and it’s integrated with transport wheels at the rear base for easy roll-away when the unit is not in use.

 The storage perimeter for the Teeter FreeStep Recumbent Cross Trainer and Elliptical should be 4’5’’ long by 3’2’’ wide in a room with a ceiling height of at least 7 feet high.

 The Teeter FreeStep Recumbent Cross Trainer and Elliptical have an impressive approval rating on Amazon that suggests users were satisfied with its quality, usability, and price tag.